-Make sure that Java is installed / enabled on your browser
+Make sure Java is installed / enabled on your browser

 Some resources (e.g., CSA's PsycARTICLES) may use Java applets and require you to have the latest Java version on your browser.

-- Try accessing other Seneca Libraries databases / articles.
-If you can, it may mean that the resource is down due vendor issues - please try again later or/and email us at LibraryTechHelp@senecacollege.ca.
+- Try accessing another Seneca Libraries databases / resource.
+If only one resource is inaccessible it may mean that this particular resource is temporarily down - please try again later or/and email us at LibraryTechHelp@senecacollege.ca.

-- If your access problem persists for more than a day, check Seneca Libraries News for any announcements, then complete the online problem report form or send an email describing your problem (screenshots, error messages), the browser you have used, your ISP and the date & time of your access attempt to LibraryTechHelp@senecacollege.ca.
-Please do not use the email for non-technical library inquiries - see Contact Us for more library contacts.
+- If your access problem persists for more than a day, complete our online problem report form or send an email describing your problem (screenshots, error messages) and information about your browser and computer to LibraryTechHelp@senecacollege.ca.